joshavg/PHPHammer/README.md

 ## What is PHPHammer?

 PHPHammer is a build tool, built in native PHP.
-It uses build script written with JSON.
+It uses build scripts written with JSON.

 ## Why did you build another build tool?
 Phing is great.